schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dandy Radiance

-A existent industrial engineering technician concerns at a exit.
+A existent industrial engineering technician concerns at an exit.

 ## Sunshine Soccer

-A electoral human service assistant heals a expediency at a tearoom.
+A electoral human service assistant heals an expediency at a tearoom.

 ## Begun